cosmicBboy/ml-research/metalearn/README.md

 **M**etaRL-based **E**stimator using **T**ask-encodings for **A**utomated machine **Learn**ing

-**META Learn** is a deep learning approach to that parameterizes the API of machine learning software as a sequence of actions to select the hyperparameters of a machine learning estimator in an end-to-end fashion, from raw data representation, imputation, normalizing, feature representation, and classification/regression.
+**META Learn** is a deep learning approach to automated machine learning that parameterizes the API of machine learning software as a sequence of actions to select the hyperparameters of a machine learning pipeline in an end-to-end fashion, from raw data representation, imputation, normalizing, feature representation, and classification/regression.
 Currently the [sklearn API][sklearn] is the only supported ML framework.

 # Why?